PhpStorm 2024.1 Help

 Listening for incoming debugger connections

-In PhpStorm, enable listening to incoming debug connections by either clicking the Start Listening for PHP Debug Connections button ( in the classic UI) on the toolbar/the status bar or selecting Run | Start Listening for PHP Debug Connections in the main menu.
-This will ensure PhpStorm reacts when a debugging session is started and opens the Debug tool window automatically.
-Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Ctrl+Alt+S.
+This ensures that PhpStorm reacts when a debugging session is started on the web server and opens the Debug tool window automatically.
+Before starting a debugging session, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Ctrl+Alt+S.

 Start a debugging session